sempjc/BotBuilder-PersonalityChat/CSharp/Datasets/README.md

 ## Personality Chat Datasets
-The small talk datasets for the 100+ scenarios include responses and some sample queries
+The small talk datasets for the 100+ scenarios include responses and some sample queries.
+Please note that the scenario matching models provided by the API has been developed using deep models trained on large number of editorial queries and grammars.

 |Dataset file      |Contents |
 |---------|-----|